Picture#1 64x53 cm 2370x1900 pix Picture#2 64x53 cm 2353x1971 pix Picture#3 100x73 cm 2370x1786 pix

 Picture#2, 64x53 cm 2353x1971 pix Photo made Jan 2018.

 Luisa's Painting, Picture#3, Oil on canvas.
-73 x 60 cm , "TL" signature in the left-upper corner and its "TL" signature (UV-IMAGE), in the left-upper corner.
+100x73 cm , "TL" signature in the left-upper corner and its "TL" signature (UV-IMAGE), in the left-upper corner.

-Certificate, results of the scientific tests by Laboratorio Scientifico del MUSEO D’ARTE E SCIENZA , Milan, 09/06/2011
+Results of the scientific tests performed on the painting by the Laboratorio Scientifico del MUSEO D’ARTE E SCIENZA , Milan, 09/06/2011

 Vincent van Gogh's signatures

 The signatures on the Pictures #1 and #2, and two signatures of Vincent van Gogh.
 (Paris, February-March, 1887) and (Arles, March, 1888 )